 Below are the percent of patients who died from pneumonia and influenza (departure from normal) and the weekly Berg Timer from October to May, 2003.

-There have been scientific studies which have found that high solar activity/geomagnetism correlates positively with an increase in micro-organism activity.
+There are scientific studies finding that high solar activity/geomagnetism correlates positively with an increase in micro-organism activity.
 So it's not surprising to find this very similar comparison.
 High solar activity also correlates positively with high cardiac arrest deaths (see this Evidence ITEM.)

-Fishing catch production and prices in all world-wide locations have been shown to be accurately forecasted by The Berg Timer.
+Fishing catch can be accurately forecasted by the Berg Timer.